hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_to_sawtooth.rst

   `Step Three: Create And Submit Batch`_ or read on to learn how to start the config transaction processor and rest api.

 One of the on-chain settings is the list of supported transaction families.
 To configure this setting, follow these steps:

 Step One: Start Config Family Processor
 ---------------------------------------

-To start the config family transaction processor, run the following commands from the Vagrant CLI:
+To start the config family transaction processor, run the following commands from the development environment CLI:

 .. code-block:: console

   $ tp_config tcp://localhost:40000

 Confirm that the transaction processor registers with the validator by viewing the Vagrant shell in which the validator is running.
 A successful registration event produces the following output:

 .. code-block:: console

   [21:03:55.955 INFO    processor_handlers] registered transaction processor: identity=b'6d2d80275ae280ea', family=sawtooth_config, version=1.0, encoding=application/protobuf, namespaces=<google.protobuf.pyext._message.RepeatedScalarContainer object at 0x7e1ff042f6c0>
   [21:03:55.956 DEBUG   interconnect] ServerThread sending TP_REGISTER_RESPONSE to b'6d2d80275ae280ea'